 While the debate on whether it was a good investment continues, Madaraka Express is undoubtedly a game-changer for the country.
-It has become, perhaps, the most popular mode of transport for holidaymakers travelling to and from the port city of Mombasa and this is why.
+It has become, perhaps, the most popular mode of transport for holidaymakers travelling to and from the port city of Mombasa, and this is why.

 1. Cheaper and Faster

 A few years ago, it used to be if you could not afford a flight to Mombasa from Nairobi, you had to settle for the bus.
 While the former could get you there in about an hour, the latter took a mind-bending fifteen hours.
-Because most travellers could not afford the expensive flights, buses became the norm.
-Now an SGR trip takes a happy five hours!
-At between USD 10-30, depending on whether you are travelling first-class or economy class, it is way cheaper than a plane and much faster than a bus.
+Buses became the norm because most travellers could not afford the expensive flights.
+Now, an SGR trip takes a happy five hours!
+Between USD 10-30, depending on whether you are travelling first-class or economy class, it is way cheaper than a plane and much faster than a bus.